 The paradigmatic model of justice is subjected to pressure, and is not able to fulfill the expectations generated by the parties as a system to ensure full compliance with the right to access justice.
 This position is reflected to one degree or another in many countries of the world, and in that unstoppable and feverish legislative activity that tries to adapt an "analogical" and static Justice to a "digital", flexible one with real time Access.
-Because of always, at any stage and at all times, 'post-something' is also an undetachable feature of modernity".
+Because of this reason, a worldwide proliferation of rules and regulations is accruing without control.
+And that is generating a sort of anomy, especially in continental legal systems.